KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + task-depends.dot: A graph showing dependencies between tasks.

-     The graphs are in DOT format and can be converted to images (e.g. using the dot tool from Graphviz).
+     The graphs are in DOT format and can be converted to images (例如 using the dot tool from Graphviz).

      > Notes
      > + DOT files use a plain text format.
-The graphs generated using the bitbake -g command are often so large as to be difficult to read without special pruning (e.g. with Bitbake's -I option) and processing.
+The graphs generated using the bitbake -g command are often so large as to be difficult to read without special pruning (例如 with Bitbake's -I option) and processing.
 Despite the form and size of the graphs, the corresponding .dot files can still be possible to read and provide useful information.
      >
      > As an example, the task-depends.dot file contains lines such as the following:
      > ```